Small Business Lawyer in Scottsdale

 - Debtors & Creditors in Collections

 Pearson Law represents both debtors and creditors.
-If you are having difficulty collecting money that is owed to you, I can initiate procedures to help you receive the payment owed, including placing liens on property or utilizing wage garnishment.
+If you are having difficulty collecting money that is owed to you, I can initiate procedures to help you receive the payment owed, including placing liens on property or utilizing wage and bank account garnishments.

 If you are unable to pay money that you owe to other businesses, I can also help negotiate a settlement with your creditors.
 I can also assist in filing bankruptcy if that is the right path to take.